inxm-ai/enterprise-mcp-bridge/README.md

 `SYSTEM_DEFINED_PROMPTS` can include prompts with `role: "system"` content.
 When no system message is supplied in the request, the bridge automatically prepends the configured system prompt, ensuring consistent agent behavior.

 ### Workflow-aware routing
+Workflow-aware routing lets the bridge chain multiple agents with dependency ordering, reroute rules, and stateful resumes.
+It runs entirely on the bridge side, and is only for simple use cases: only MCP tools available to the current session are exposed to agents, reroutes cannot re-run agents that already completed, and cycles/loops in dependencies or reroutes will halt with an error instead of spinning forever.

+It is not a full-featured orchestration engine, but it is useful for coordinating multi-step tasks without building a separate service.

-You can let the bridge orchestrate multi-agent workflows.
+You can let the bridge orchestrate simple multi-agent workflows.
 Configure:
 - `WORKFLOWS_PATH`: Directory containing workflow JSON files (one per file).
 - `WORKFLOW_DB_PATH` (optional): SQLite file for execution state (defaults to `<WORKFLOWS_PATH>/workflow_state.db`).
 - Existing agent settings (`TGI_URL`, `TGI_API_TOKEN`, `TGI_MODEL_NAME`) still apply for LLM calls.